 Northwest Oregon and Southwest Washington Home Prices

-❱ The average home sale price in the region rose 5% year over year to $566,595.
-Prices were 3.9% lower than in the second quarter of this year.
+❱ The average price that a home sold for in the region fell .1% year over year and was essentially flat compared to the second quarter of 2023.

 Northwest Oregon and Southwest Washington Days on Market

-❱ Lincoln County was the only market where the length of time it took for a home to sell fell compared to the same period a year ago.
-Compared to the second quarter of 2022, market time fell in Hood River, Linn, and Skamania counties.
+❱ Except for Benton and Skamania Counties, all counties in this report saw the length of time it took for a home to sell rise compared to the third quarter of 2022.
+Compared to the second quarter of 2023, market time fell in 13 counties.
+Days on market rose in Clackamas, Hood River, Marion, and Multnomah counties.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.